-I visited Wales thanks to my job and had a little surprise in discovering this pretty country together with my Welsh colleague who was adding value to the whole experience with the passion for his country.
-With its capital being Cardiff, Wales doesn’t lack of pretty coastal towns and stunning countryside.
+I visited Wales thanks to my job and had a little surprise in discovering this pretty country together with my Welsh colleague surely added value to the whole experience as the passion for his country is top notch!

 We visited Tenby, a walled seaside town on the south coast of Wales.
 What I liked most were the cliffs, the steep lanes looking on the sea and the picturesque houses.
 Not to mention the wide sanded beach with the big rock in the middle of it, perfect for any photography’s enthusiast!
 Tenby is the perfect place to go with your partner, family or friends (apparently very sought-after for hen parties too!)

-After visiting the best hotels and B&Bs in Tenby, yes that was my super cool job, our lovely senior tour guide and driver Kevin, from London, drove us to the next town in our comfortable Rabbie’s bus.
+After visiting hotels and B&Bs in Tenby (yes, my job involved that top) our lovely English senior tour guide and driver Kevin, from London, drove us to the next town in our comfortable Rabbie’s bus.